Basilisvirus/atmel-studio-7-examples-atmega328p-avrc/README.md

 4. Burning

 Connect your board to usb.
-I use an FTDI basic to program my atmega328p, but i think using an Arduino board will work as well, the same.
+I use an FTDI basic to program my atmega328p.
+Using an Aduino board will work as well, the same.

 With the command below, the file main.hex will be burned into the flash memory.
 The -p attiny13 option lets avrdude know that we are operating on an ATtiny13 chip.
 In other words – this option specifies the device.
 The full list of supported parts can be found here:  https://www.nongnu.org/avrdude/user-manual/avrdude_4.html.
 Note that full-length names are also acceptable (i.e. t13 equals attiny13).